boddiegoat7/homework-week-5/README.md

 * when the planner is opened you are able to view and scoll throught the schedule

-# depending on the time of day, the box is going to green if ti is within the current time frame
+# Depending on the time of day
+The box is going to change color

 *red if approching